bluebirz/bluebirz.github.io/_posts/2023-02-26-argparse-python-param.md

 ## `argparse` module

 `argparse` is a module to help us dealing with inputs and flags.
 Besides, it helps handling tooltips and alerts for us.
-[Here](https://docs.python.org/3/library/argparse.html) is the official document of `argparse`.
+Link below is the official document of `argparse`.

+{% include bbz_custom/link_preview.html url='<https://docs.python.org/3/library/argparse.html>' %}

 Let's see some examples.